 The book version i opted for was the standard one (no hardback this time around either), i have no idea why i did that but i tend to click pledge a wee bit too quickly sometimes when it comes to “Amiga/C64” related stuff.

 The quality of the binding and cover is fine, smooth with embossed logos etc.

 In Pixels is one thick book, 260+ pages with games, music, interviews articles and so on which makes the book stand out from other c64 book projects.

-Carefully selected games and screenshots as well as some intresting text next to it makes the book quite fun to read.
+Carefully selected games and screenshots, as well as some interesting text next to it, makes the book quite fun to read.